Claiming His Christmas Wife

 “The nurse was looking for your next of kin.”
 Oh, this man had a way with disdain.
 It dripped from a voice which was otherwise deep and warm with an intriguing hint of Southern charm.

 She was a connoisseur of disparaging tones, having experienced a lot of them in her lifetime.
 Neighbors.
 Teachers.
 Daddy dearest.
 Inured as she ought to be, this man cut into her with scalpel-like precision with his few indifferent words.

 He didn’t care if he was the only person left in this world whom she had any connection to.
 He found his brief association with her abhorrent when he thought about her at all.

 Burned after an argument with her father ages ago.
 So childish.

-She wanted to throw her arm over her eyes and continue hiding, but her limbs were dead weight and the small twitch of trying to lift her arm made her aware of the tube sticking out of it.
+She wanted to throw her arm over her eyes and continue hiding, but her limbs were deadweights and the small twitch of trying to lift her arm made her aware of the tube sticking out of it.

 She looked at the IV, the ceiling, him.

-Oh, it hurt so bad.
+Oh, it hurt so badly.
 He had somehow improved on perfection, handsome features having grown sharper and more arrogantly powerful.
-He was clean-shaven, not ruggedly stubbled and human looking, the way she remembered him when she dared revisit their shared past.
-Hair rumpled by her fingers, chest naked and hot as he pressed her into the sheets.
+He was clean-shaven, not ruggedly stubbled and human-looking the way she remembered him when she dared revisit their shared past—hair rumpled by her fingers, chest naked and hot as he pressed her into the sheets.

 Just thinking his name made her throat flex in an agony of yearning.
 Remorse.